noobling/prof-comp/Minutes/W32-Group1/2018-W32-3 13h30 • Wed 8th Aug • Minutes • First Group Meeting.md

 - Scope of work, Michael and Yihao

 # Date of Next Meeting
-- Next meeting scheduled for Monday 12pm Room 3 Reid.
+- Next meeting scheduled for Monday the 20th of August 12pm Room 3 Reid.

 Meeting adjourned: 15:55 hrs.